 The lineup includes the G550, the mid-level Mercedes-AMG G63, and the range-topping, V12-powered G65.

-Once expected to be replaced officially in the consumer market by the GL-Class sports utility vehicles, fans of the G protested and Mercedes-Benz relented.
-Thus, despite a history dating back more than a generation, the G-Wagen is still sold new.
-In fact, the venerable off-roader received an update for the latest model year that includes minor exterior tweaks, a more modern cabin and a new G63 AMG performance model
+The G was once expected to be replaced officially in the consumer market by the GL-Class sports utility vehicles, but its fans protested and Mercedes-Benz relented.
+Thus, despite a history dating back more than a generation, the G-Wagen is still built by Magna-Steyr in Austria and sold new.

 One of the most rugged vehicles ever produced, the "standard" G550 features full body-on-frame construction, solid axles front and rear, three differential locks and copious plating underneath to fend off rocks.
-Underhood is a 5.0 liter V8 engine that puts out 382 horsepower at 6,000 rpm and 391 lb-ft. from 2,800 to 4,800 rpm.
+Underhood is a 4.0 liter V8 engine that puts out 416 horsepower at 5,500 rpm and 450 pound-feet of torque from 2,000 to 4,750 rpm.
 It features a seven-speed automatic transmission with Touch Shift manual-style shifting.

-Inside, the G550 continues to show its age thanks to an upright windshield, limited shoulder room and blocky design.
-Yet it's exceedingly well built and now features a new instrument panel and a center stack that brings the secondary controls into the 21st century.
-Standard equipment includes Mercedes-Benz's latest COMAND navigation, a harman/kardon audio system, a multicontour driver's seat with pneumatic bolsters and extensive premium leather trim.
+Inside, the G550 continues to show its age thanks to a flat, upright windshield, limited shoulder room and blocky design.
+Yet its exceedingly well built and now features a new instrument panel and a center stack that brings the secondary controls into the 21st century.
+Standard equipment includes Mercedes-Benz's latest navigation and infotainment systems, a powerful harman/kardon audio system, a multicontour driver's seat with pneumatic bolsters and extensive premium leather trim.

-The Mercedes-Benz G-Class is arguably in a class of its own given its very truck-like design, but it still faces competition from the Range Rover, the Infiniti QX56 and the Lexus LX570.
+The timeless Mercedes-Benz G-Class is arguably in a class of its own given its very truck-like design, but it still faces competition from the Land Rover Range Rover, the Infiniti QX80 and the Lexus LX.